-Location: Mt.
+Google Maps: Mt.
 Aso

 Also referred to the Sea of Trees in Japan (or the Suicide Forest throughout the rest of the world), Aokigahara is one of the world’s most popular places to die.
 Made famous recently by a YouTuber who filmed a victim’s body while exploring inside, those that live near the forest are not happy with its increasing popularity.
 The rise in suicides carried out in the forest has been said to taint the trees with paranormal energy that permeates throughout the entire forest.